computational-chemistry-uva/ReacPred/README.md

 args[‘evaluate’] = bool - specifies whether a model has to be evaluated on an independent data set and save results into the Results directory; the path to the test set can be provided (see input_parser); if not evaluates data on the validation set

-args['fine_tune'] = str - specifies path for the checkpoint of a pretrained model to CONTINUE TRAINING; checkpoints are saved in the models directory; it looks like /../models/roost_10_epochs/checkpoint-r0.pth.tar’; NOTE, if train is True, the model will be retrained, so if only evaluation on a test set is needed is needed, use args['train'] = False
+args['fine_tune'] = bool - specifies path for the checkpoint of a pretrained model; checkpoints are saved in the models directory; it looks like /../models/roost_10_epochs/checkpoint-r0.pth.tar’; NOTE, if train is True, the model will be retrained, so if only evaluation on a test set is needed is needed, use args['train'] = False

-args[‘model’_name] = str - specifies the NAME of a directory containing the checkpoint of a pretrained.
-Used to select a pertained model for evaluation.
-Note, here the full path DOES NOT need to be specified; by default the search is done in the directory called models, so one need to specify only the name of a directory that contains the checkpoint e.g. 'ReacRoostE2_Ev'

 args['data_path'] = str - specifies path to data, by uses 0.8 of the data for training and 0.2 for validation/test if no test_path is provided